Christmas Breakfast Casserole for a Perfect Holiday Morning

 Using potatoes instead of bread was a huge aha moment for me, and I haven’t looked back.

-Ingredients and Tools for Easy Egg Breakfast Casserole
+Ingredients for This Easy Freezer Breakfast Casserole

 - Le Creuset braiser with lid

-- Wood spoon
+- Wooden spoon

 Tips for Making the Best Overnight Breakfast Casserole